brentdanley/brentdanley_gatsby/src/markdown/apostasy.md

 date: "2007-12-13"
 title: "Why I Left the Mormon Church"
 category: biography
+summary: "I don't believe in god anymore.
+This is why."
 ---

 People who know me at all know that I do not believe in god.
 In fact, I would label myself an antitheist.
 I haven’t been able to shake my disdain for theism from my sleeve.
 Some have wondered to me how I went from Book of Mormon totin’ Mormon missionary to positive atheism and antitheism.
 What tipped me over the edge?